• Skip to main content

 Whether you’re an expert caller or just practicing the snow goose calling basics, choosing the best snow goose call is the foundation for developing a good calling routine.

-Another thing I like about the shaved reed snow is that it works well at all volume ranges.
+Another thing I like about the Whiteout snow is that it works well at all volume ranges.
 I can put a lot of air though it for long distance calling, or get real quiet for birds locked up close.
 Whatever the situation, the geese love it and it’s any easy call to blow for any experience level.

 Bottom Line